 I’m pretty sure Sleeping Giant is probably the most recognized natural landform in Connecticut.
 All those who drive up I-91 from New Haven can clearly see the ol’ prone Giant and he’s visible from maybe 10 towns both north and south.
-He’s visible from several other ridgeline lookouts (Hanging Hills in Meriden, West Rock in New Haven to name a couple) and his story is iconic enough to pique anyone’s curiosity.
+He’s visible from several other ridgeline lookouts all up and down the Metacomet Ridge.

 Quickly, a little bit about the Giant, from the Association website:

 Y’know, I never thought about its unique E-W direction.
-Hm.
+But it’s true.

 The Native Americans in the area called the Giant Hobbomock, an evil spirit who became angry at the neglect of his people and stamped his foot near the current location of Middletown causing the Connecticut River to change course.
 Keitan, a good spirit cast a spell on Hobomock causing him to sleep forever so that he would do no further damage.

 Although the ridges to the north of New Haven were easily visible from the harbor and Long Island Sound, it was almost a century after the founding of New Haven Colony before Europeans began to settle the area which would be named Mount Carmel.
 In 1735 Joel Munson began work on a dam on the Mill river just southwest of the Giant’s head.
 He built a grist mill and saw mill on the site.
 The presence of the mill spurred settlement of the area as did a north-south road constructed through a difficult area known as the Steps, just west of the Mill River.
 In 1828 a canal from New Haven to Northampton, Massachusetts brought barge traffic to the area.
 In 1846, the canal company ceased operations, and a rail line was laid along the bed of the canal.
 The Mount Carmel Axleworks moved to the location of Joel Munson’s dam.